dgrisafe/academic-kickstart/content/talk/2020-05-29-dissertation/index.md

 url_video: ''
 ---

-**What is a Dissertation Defense?**

-The [USC Department of Preventive Medicine](https://catalogue.usc.edu/preview_program.php?catoid=7&poid=6836&returnto=1755) defines the dissertation defense for the PhD in epidemiology as a summative oral presentation to the research committee.

-> "This examination is based on a draft or final version of the dissertation and will be administered by the dissertation committee with other faculty invited to attend."

 **Committee Members**

-The committee included medical researchers and physicians with expertise in fields related to my dissertation.
-I have developed my research projects under guidance and mentorship of each committee member.
-The professors include:
+The committee included clinical scientists and physicians with expertise in fields related to my dissertation.
+I developed these projects under their guidance and mentorship, including:

 - [Roberta McKean-Cowdin, PhD](https://keck.usc.edu/faculty-search/roberta-mckean-cowdin/)